Electrolytes and Bulimia: Why Is This a Big Deal?

 Bulimia, Electrolyte Imbalance and Heart Health

-Both short and long-term heart health is also a major concern for individuals who experience bulimia nervosa.
-The disruption of electrolytes that occurs as part of the purging cycle has a drastic effect on the heart.
+Both short and long-term heart health is also a major concern for individuals who experience bulimia nervosa as the condition creates a very negative impact on the cardiovascular system.
+The disruption of electrolytes that occurs as part of the purging cycle has a drastically detrimental effect on the heart.

-Vomiting, diuretics, and laxatives can all affect the level of potassium in the blood.
+Vomiting, diuretics, and laxatives can all affect the potassium level in the blood.
 When this happens, weakening of the heart, known as cardiomyopathy, may develop.
-Low potassium levels can also lead to heart arrhythmia and involuntary muscle contractions.
-[7]
+Low potassium levels can also lead to heart arrhythmia and involuntary muscle contractions.7

 Several common purging methods also lead to higher levels of sodium in the blood.
-This can lead to confusion, involuntary twitching of the muscles, and even seizures.
-[7]
+This can lead to confusion, involuntary twitching of the muscles, and even seizures.7

 Prolonged electrolyte imbalance could contribute to a major cardiac event.
 This is one reason why it’s crucial to seek help for bulimia nervosa as quickly as possible.